Deltares-research/FloodsAndHealthTool/README.md

 # FloodsAndHealthTool

-A Python based tool to assess the impact of floods on human health.
+A prototype Python based tool to assess the impact of floods on human health.

 # Documentation
 [FloodsAndHealthTool docs](https://deltares.github.io/FloodsAndHealthTool/)